toshan07/LLM-AI-Generated-Text-Detection/README.md

 7. Tokenization of test and train text data using the tokenizer.

 # TF-IDF
--TF-IDF Vectorization with Custom Vocabulary
+- TF-IDF Vectorization with Custom Vocabulary
 1. **Function Definition**: A dummy function `dummy` is defined, which simply returns the input text.
 2. **Vectorizer Initialization**: The `TfidfVectorizer` is initialized with specific parameters such as ngram_range, lowercase, sublinear_tf, and the use of the dummy function for tokenization and preprocessing.
 3. **Fitting and Vocabulary Extraction**: The vectorizer is fitted on tokenized texts from the test dataset, and the resulting vocabulary is extracted.